Things To See & Do

 About Jaisalmer

-Jaisalmer lies in the heart of the Thar Desert near the India Pakistan border.
-The city was founded in 1156 by Rawal Jaisal, a Rajput ruler.
-Because most buildings are made from yellow sandstone, the city is often called the Golden City.
+Jaisalmer sits in the Thar Desert near the India Pakistan border.
+Rawal Jaisal founded it in 1156.
+Most buildings use yellow sandstone, so people call it the Golden City.

-Life in Jaisalmer still follows desert traditions.
-Markets sell embroidered textiles, leather items, and handmade crafts.
-People wear bright turbans and traditional clothing suited for the desert climate.
-Music, folk dance, and storytelling remain an important part of local culture.
+Life here follows desert conditions.
+Markets sell textiles, leather goods, and handmade items.
+People wear bright turbans and simple clothing.
+Music and folk dance remain part of local life.

 Best Time to Visit Jaisalmer